 New Capital projects are capital works to construct new or to significantly upgrade existing infrastructure and buildings.

-These projects are expected to be funded from a combination of rates income, capital grants and \$4.4M of additional borrowings.
+These projects are expected to be funding from a combination of rates income, capital grants and \$4.5M of addition borrowings.

 The full list and further details of each project are included on pages 56-59.

 Key Highlights include